Bergamasco vs Berger Picard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bergamasco has a typical lifespan of 13-15 years, while Berger Picard lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Bergamasco is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Berger Picard faces its own health challenges including Eye Conditions, Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Bergamasco is predisposed to skeletal and joint concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Berger Picard faces its own health challenges including Eye Conditions, orthopedic problems such as ligament injuries and other genetic predispositions.
+Both have similar health-risk counts on paper, but the actual conditions and management differ meaningfully.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health